 However, any of the more general QA certifications should be suitable for most testers.
 Further, if you decide to focus on a different area of QA, having a certification that only applies to your old specialty may not be useful.

-From the International Software Testing Qualifications Board (ISTQB):
+QA Certifications from the International Software Testing Qualifications Board (ISTQB):

 - Foundation Level